 New Strategies Program

-The program begins with an intensive, four-day forum (offered three times per year) that is the gateway to an ongoing support system of practical ideas that work.
+The program begins with an intensive, four-day forum that is the gateway to an ongoing support system of practical ideas that work.

-The New Strategies forum is an intensive, hands-on experience directed by nationally recognized leaders in the nonprofit and philanthropy fields.
-Georgetown faculty and MBA teams provide additional depth.
-In addition to the plenary sessions, breakouts, and one-on-one counseling, each forum enlists outside speakers including public sector leaders (relevant to government funding and activities).
+A four-day executive forum begins the New Strategies experience.
+The forum is an intensive, hands-on event directed by leaders in the nonprofit and philanthropy fields.
+Georgetown faculty and student teams provide additional depth.
+Following topical plenary sessions, participants meet in small-group facilitation groups where nonprofit leaders can determine how best to integrate funding concepts into their own strategic plans.

 Gifts in Kind

 Corporations and independent/family foundations provide funding to Georgetown University for support of nonprofit organizations selected to participate in the New Strategies program.
 This support is used to offset all program expenses for senior executives who attend New Strategies forums (funding covers travel, lodging, instruction, materials, meals, and special events).
 Funding also enables Georgetown University to provide ongoing information and assistance to participating nonprofit organizations following each four-day forum.
 To learn more about the selection process, contact Ernest "Chico" Rosemond at Ernest.Rosemond@georgetown.edu.